 The parent, teacher, and student checklist identify characteristics of giftedness based on the Purdue Academic Rating Scales; Frasier’s Traits, Aptitudes, and Behaviors Scales; and Javits’ Gifted Characteristics Checklist for Underrepresented Populations.
 The student checklist is only completed by students in grades 6-12.

-Parent GT Nomination Form (grades K-5 only)
+Parent GT Nomination Form (optional)

-Gifted Characteristics Checklist for Parents
+Gifted Characteristics Checklist for Parents (required)

 Cognitive Abilities Test (CogAT)